Ken4scholars/personal-site/_posts/2019-06-06-certainty-vs-uncertainty.md

 the position.
 The uncertainty only increases when we try to determine both.
 And this is why in scientific calculations, some variables are made constant to reduce the uncertainty.
 We often see statements like "Take *g*, the acceleration due to gravity as 10 m/s".
-This eliminates the need to worry about how *g* varies on different locations of the Earth thereby reducing the uncertainty.
+This eliminates the need to worry about how *g* varies on different locations on Earth thereby reducing the uncertainty.
 But then, we have only improved the certainty in that calculation but in reality the uncertainty still remains the same.

 Humans have developed probabilistic thinking to deal with the uncertainties of life.
 So even though we cannot say that